FOMO stands for Fear Of Missing Out. And if you’ve got it, it’s costing you money.

 I’ve been talking to a lot of people lately who are experiencing serious FOMO about something.
 Multiple people have expressed concern about missing out on:

-- Buying a home while real estate prices are still low
+- Buying a home while real estate prices are low

-- Buying a home while interest rates are still low
+- Buying a home in case interest rates go up even further

 - Buying a home because prices will never be this low again